wessenstam/esxi_stageworkshop/README.md

 As the ESXi environment can not be 100% configured to the needs using REST APIs, PowerShell is being used.
 To run Powershell two paths can be followed:

 1. Using Native installation of PowerShell on the Machine that is being used.
+2. Have ssh and sshpass installed and added their respective locations added to the PATH environment
 2. Using a Docker container that uses the VMware PowerCli

 ### Native installation of Powershell